 The good news is: yes, there is!

-If the Host of Heaven has already promised that there is truly an assurance of salvation, that is going to meet our greatest need, would we believe it?
+If the Heavenly Father has already promised that there is truly an assurance of salvation, that is going to meet our greatest need, would we believe it?
 Where can we find a such wonderful promise?
 Here is the answer:

 For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes… For in the gospel the righteousness of God is revealed—a righteousness that is by faith from first to last, just as it is written: “The righteous will live by faith.”
 (Romans 1:16-17)